 The best examples of a Bronze Age settlement in the UK is at Must Farm, Cambridgeshire.
 This was a settlement built on a platform over a river which was destroyed by fire, preserving the objects in the mud below.

 CAT Projects and Discoveries

-A total of six ring-ditches representing round barrows and an enclosure ditch was found at the Thanet Earth excavations running between 2007 and 2012.
-These were all funerary features and twenty-nine individuals were recovered from the site.
+A complex field system, trackways, six ring-ditches (representing round barrows), and other enclosure ditches were found at the Thanet Earth excavations running between 2007 and 2012.
+Out the funerary features twenty-nine individuals were recovered from the site.
 Nine of these were associated with Beaker pots.
 Carbon dating of the bones tells us that the cemetery was used from approximately 2019BC to 1537BC.
 The people were a mixture of Kentish locals and British people from the West.

-Kent was perfectly positioned to take advantage of cross-channel trade connections.
+Kent was perfectly positioned to take advantage of cross-channel connections bringing in trade and new ideas.
 Evidence from the numerous round barrows suggest that the communities living in the area were relatively wealthy.
-Settlements were concentrated along the coast and rivers to take advantage of the
+Large high status enclosures are found along the eastern coast, along the Thames Estuary, the Medway, and the Isle of Thanet.
+There were some settlements inland too, probably placed to control route ways.
+Settlements were concentrated along the coast and rivers to take advantage of route ways.

 The Bronze Age in Kent

 One burial in particular stood out with its grave goods.
 In Barrow 1 (main picture above) a grave of a man aged 30-44 years old was found roughly in the centre of the barrow.
 He was carbon dated to 2193-1981BC and isotope analysis suggests he was local to Kent.

 He had with him a beaker from East Anglia, a copper tang from a dagger, and a stone wrist guard used in archery.
 Although not confirmed the stone is believed to come from Spain or the Alpine region of Europe.